risk-first/website/introduction/Meeting-Reality.md

 In all, to de-risk, you should try and meet reality:

-- **Sooner**, so you have time to mitigate the hidden risks it uncovers
+- **Sooner**: so you have time to mitigate the hidden risks it uncovers.
-- **More Frequently**: so the hidden risks don't hit you all at once
+- **More Frequently**: so the hidden risks don't hit you all at once.
 - **In Smaller Chunks**: so you're not over-burdened by hidden risks all in one go.
 - **With Feedback**: if you don't collect feedback from the experience of meeting reality, hidden risks _stay hidden_.